Metric set analysis tools

 You can also right-click (or long-tap) data directly in the visualization and access sorting and filtering options from the context menu.

-If you choose Filter, you can choose to keep only or exclude the data you right-clicked or selected, filter by your choice of values, or clear any previous filtering (if applicable).
+If you choose Filter, you can choose to keep only or exclude the data you right-clicked on.
+This can apply to multiple rows, columns, or data points at once if you clicked or dragged to select multiple.
+You can also choose the name of a hierarchy listed to choose some of its values to filter by, or choose Clear All to clear any previous filtering (if applicable).

 For an example of excluding selected data, see Exclude data points from the visualization.

 These context menu options are available even when you or others are viewing this metric set after it's been added to a dashboard and shared.
 By sorting and filtering with the metric set checked out to you, you can determine the initial settings when it's viewed the first time.

 5. Changing levels and drilling down

 When displaying data from a multi-level hierarchy, you can change which levels are displayed, or drill down to see the values in the level below that make up a value.